How to make money as a kid: what you need to know

-Most people need their lawn mowed once per week.
+Most people need their lawns mowed once per week.
 Let’s say you’re averaging $25 per lawn.
 If you can do 10 yards per week, that’s $250 in your pocket.

 Don’t stop with mowing the lawn.
-You can upsell your lawn mowing customers by helping them out with other jobs around the yard.
+You can upsell your lawn-mowing customers by helping them out with other yard jobs.

 It could be watering the flowers, picking weeds, fertilizing the grass, or spreading mulch.
 The list of possibilities here is endless.
 This all depends on your abilities and the needs of your neighbors.
-If you live in an area where it gets cold in the winter, you can shovel snow off of driveways and sidewalks to make some extra cash as well.
+If you live in an area where it gets cold in the winter, you can shovel snow off driveways and sidewalks to make some extra cash.

 Hand out flyers around your neighborhood with some of your top yard work services to get started.

-A lemonade stand is the classic kids’ startup business.
+A lemonade stand is a classic kids’ startup business.